Want to learn how to quick pickle green beans? This simple refrigerator pickling recipe uses four simple steps for easy

 - Other recommended tools: small saucepan, cutting board, knife set

 - Prep ahead and storage: Refrigerator pickled green beans should be made at least 4 hours before serving, but for best results make at least 24 hours ahead.
 Keep the jar refrigerated and it can be enjoyed for one month.
 Do not freeze.

 - Nutrition notes: The nutrition information for this recipe was calculated with the full amount of salt and sugar used in the brine.
-However, the actual amounts absorbed by the asparagus is much less.
+However, the actual amounts absorbed by the green beans is much less.